Redefine the bottom line

 - Graduate with a Bachelor of Sustainability and Financial Management (BSFM)

-- Offered by the School of Accounting and Finance, Faculty of Arts, and Faculty of Environment
+- Offered by the School of Accounting and Finance and Faculty of Environment

 What will you learn?